NVIDIA-NeMo/Run/docs/integrations/cloud-platforms.md

 ```

 Notes:

 - SkyPilot enables multi‑cloud execution (AWS, GCP, Azure, OCI) with spot/auto‑resume and data syncing.
+- Run `sky check` to validate your setup and credentials.
 - Configure cluster resources and credentials per your SkyPilot environment.

 (cloud-k8s)=

 ## Kubernetes Integration

 Run against generic Kubernetes clusters by pointing DockerExecutor at a kubeconfig and GPU-enabled nodes.

+### Prerequisites

+- `KUBECONFIG` pointing to the target cluster
+- GPU nodes available and NVIDIA device plugin installed
+- Permissions to create pods/resources in the target namespace

 (cloud-k8s-generic)=

 ### Generic Kubernetes Configuration

 ```python